 Here is a “maybe” bio-benefit adults based on evidence found in developing neurons.

 During neuronal development during pregnancy and infancy, B6 plays an important role in neurogenesis through its support of neuronal connectivity via myelination.
 This is was observed in rat samples that demonstrated decreases in brain size under conditions of in utero B6-deficiency, the number of shrunken neurons increasing by 700-1500% when compared to control samples.

 Whatever implications this may have for adult brain health remain largely unknown, but the fact that B6 has such a direct involvement in brain development suggests only good things for the human mind.

 Vitamin B6 Benefits

 The big one is MOOD.
-While B6 doesn’t quite have the clinical chops for me to outright claim it will remedy mood disorders, its mood elevating effects have been demonstrated to aid with symptoms of depression & “the blues.”
-Due to its promotion of GABA & Serotonin, two key chemicals involved in mood balance, B6 seems to tap into the foundations of mood itself.
+While B6 doesn’t quite have the clinical chops for me to outright claim it will remedy mood disorders, its mood elevating effects have been demonstrated to aid with symptoms of depression and “the blues.”
+Due to its promotion of GABA and Serotonin, two key chemicals involved in mood balance, B6 seems to tap into the foundations of mood itself.